nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54h/ug_nrf54h20_gs.rst

    west flash

-The sample will be built and programmed automatically on both the application core and the Peripheral Processor (PPR) of the nRF54H20.
+This command builds and programs the sample automatically on both the application core and the Peripheral Processor (PPR) of the nRF54H20 SoC.

 .. include:: /includes/nRF54H20_erase_UICR.txt